nikitaRykhlov/nikitaRykhlov/README.md

 <ins>[Educational Robotics Project](https://robointellect.ru/)</ins>

+#### **Situation**
+The company was developing educational solutions for teaching children and students the basics of robotics, programming, and electronics.
+The main goal was to create tools for managing microcomponents and remotely controlling devices.
+The project required high reliability, ease of use, and support for modern development practices.

+#### **Task**
+As a Middle Full Stack Developer, my primary responsibilities included:
-- Developed an SDK for managing microelectronics components, which is successfully used within the framework of this project.
+- Developing an SDK for managing microcomponents used within the project.
-- Developed the server-side part of the remote control (RC) for the project's components.
+- Creating the server-side part of the remote control (RC) system for the project's components.
-- Participated in the development of the client-side part of the remote control (RC) for the project's components.
+- Participating in the development of the client-side part of the remote control (RC) system.

-Technology stack: React, Golang, gRPC, cgo, Docker.

-Additionally:

-- Participated in the preparation of the <ins>[RepkaPi](https://repka-pi.ru/)</ins> single-board computer, including testing operating systems and selecting standard software.
+- Preparing the <ins>[RepkaPi](https://repka-pi.ru/)</ins> single-board computer, including testing operating systems and selecting standard software.
-- Contributed to the development of the <ins>[SPECTR Traffic Rules](https://spectr-pdd.ru/)</ins> automated learning system.
-Stack: PHP, MySQL.
+- Contributing to the development of the <ins>[SPECTR Traffic Rules](https://spectr-pdd.ru/)</ins> automated learning system.

-Achievements:
+#### **Action**
+- **SDK Development:** Developed an SDK for managing microcomponents using Golang and cgo.
+Integrated gRPC for efficient communication between components.
+- **Server-Side RC:** Implemented the server-side part of the remote control system using Golang, WebSockets, and Docker for containerization.
+- **Client-Side RC:** Participated in developing the client-side part of the remote control system using React.js.
+Ensured a user-friendly interface for interacting with devices.
+- **RepkaPi Preparation:** Participated in testing operating systems and selecting standard software for the RepkaPi single-board computer.
+- **Automated Learning System:** Contributed to the development of the <ins>[SPECTR Traffic Rules](https://spectr-pdd.ru/)</ins> system, using PHP and MySQL for database creation and application logic.

-- Implemented modern development approaches such as containerization (Docker), simplifying deployment and maintenance of projects.
+- **Modern Approaches:** Implemented containerization (Docker) to simplify project deployment and maintenance.

-Team size: 8 people.
+#### **Result**
+- Successfully developed an SDK for managing microcomponents, which is actively used in the project.
+- Implemented the server-side and client-side parts of the remote control (RC) system, enabling users to efficiently manage devices.
+- Prepared the RepkaPi single-board computer by selecting optimal software for its operation.
+- Contributed to the development of the <ins>[SPECTR Traffic Rules](https://spectr-pdd.ru/)</ins> system, which is successfully used for teaching traffic rules.
+- Simplified project deployment and maintenance by implementing containerization (Docker).

+#### **Learned**
+- Gained experience working with microcomponents and integrating them into educational projects.
+- Learned how to effectively use containerization (Docker) to simplify project deployment and maintenance.
+- Mastered new technologies such as gRPC, WebSockets, and cgo for creating high-performance solutions.
+- Gained insights into the importance of thorough testing and software selection for hardware solutions.

+**Team size:** 8 people

-*Golang, gRCP, Jenkins, MySQL, Unified Modeling Language (UML), BPMN, WebSockets, React.js, Docker, PHP, Full Stack Development, Web Technologies*
+*Golang, gRPC, Jenkins, MySQL, Unified Modeling Language (UML), BPMN, WebSockets, React.js, Docker, PHP, Full Stack Development, Web Technologies*

 ## Education